 Hi.
 I am a philosophy professor at the University of Iowa.
 My research and teaching interests include the history of the mind-body problem, the methods of rationalism, free will and determinism, agency, and existentialism.
 I recently completed a book-length study of the philosophy of the 17th-Century philosopher and scientist, Margaret Cavendish.
-She defends the view that the bodies that surround us, and the bodies that compose us, are sophisticated and intelligent.
+She defends the view that the bodies that surround us, and the bodies that compose us, are sophisticated, perceptive and smart.
 Then she proceeds to develop a number of compelling theses about freedom, agency, and obligation.
 I am continuing to work on Cavendish and on related issues in Spinoza's monism and pan-psychism.